-2) Agnosticism as an epistemological proposition: The knowledge of Gods is unknowable. (sometimes referred to as “strong agnosticism”)
+2) Agnosticism as an epistemological proposition: The proposition of if the existence of Gods is knowable or unknowable. (sometimes referred to as “weak or soft agnosticism” or “strong or hard agnosticism”)

 Source: SEP (Atheism)

 Hemant Mehta and Agnosticism…Mistakes were made – Great Debate Community™